RV George Bligh: World War II and post-war service

 In September 1939 RV George Bligh was requisitioned by the Admiralty and converted to a Boom Defence Vessel (Pennant number Z178).
 The primary function of a Boom Defence Vessel was to lay and maintain steel anti-torpedo or anti-submarine nets.
-Nets could be laid around an individual ship at anchor, or around harbors or other anchorages.
+Nets could be laid around an individual ship at anchor, or around harbours or other anchorages.

 At around 11 A.M. on the morning of 3 February 1940 HMT George Bligh was attacked by enemy aircraft while operating off Gorleston, near Great Yarmouth.
 At the time, the primary role of HMT George Bligh, was to check the papers of all vessels, before they entered the harbour.

-In January 1942 HMT George Bligh was listed among many similar Boom Defence Vessels allocated to the Scapa Flow Auxiliary Patrol (Orkney).
+In January 1942 HMT George Bligh was listed among many similar Boom Defence Vessels allocated to the Scapa Flow Auxiliary Patrol in Orkney.

-In December 1945 George Bligh was returned to her former owner, the Ministry of Agriculture, Fisheries and Food (United Kingdom).
-In 1947 she was sold to Inch Fishing Co Ltd, Granton Edinburgh and renamed "Inchkenneth".
+In December 1945 George Bligh was returned to the MAFF.
+In 1947 she was sold to Inch Fishing Co Ltd, Granton Edinburgh and renamed Inchkenneth.
 She was re-registered to Granton as “GN 26”.
 On 13 November 1954, George Bligh was sold as scrap to the British Iron & Steel Corporation (BISCO) for £2400, and arrived at Charlestown, Fife.
 She was subsequently scrapped by Shipbreaking Industries Ltd at Charlestown.